Capability Guardrails

 Not Possible Tell the user Alternative

 Fully custom domain names (myapp.com) "You can't use your own domain name (like myapp.com) right now, but you can get a memorable subdomain like myapp.run402.com."
-Claim a subdomain via POST /v1/subdomains in Step 15.
+Claim a subdomain inline as part of the deploy spec (subdomains.set: ["myapp"]) in Step 15.
 Your app gets a URL like https://myapp.run402.com.

 Real-time WebSocket connections "Live instant updates aren't available.
 But your app can check for new data every few seconds automatically."
 Use polling (timed fetch every 3-10 seconds) for "near real-time" updates.